La Paz Valley median real estate price is $89,507, which is less expensive than 96.0% of Arizona neighborhoods and 96.6% of all U.S. neighborhoods.

 A unique way of commuting is simply not to.
 And in the La Paz Valley neighborhood, analysis shows that 50.0% of the residents work from home, avoiding a commute altogether.
 This may not seem like a large number, but it is a higher proportion of people working from home than is found in 99.8% of the neighborhoods in the United States.
 One thing NeighborhoodScout's research reveals is that the wealthier and/or more isolated the neighborhood, the greater the proportion of residents who choose to work from home.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the La Paz Valley neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the La Paz Valley neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 50.4% of the households here have four, five, or more cars.
 That is more cars per household than in 99.6% of the neighborhoods in the nation.

 In addition, the La Paz Valley neighborhood stands out for having the majority of its residential real estate made up of mobile homes.
 In fact, 54.0% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.3% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.

-Furthermore, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 8 people per square mile living here, this neighborhood is less crowded than 97.6% of America.
+Furthermore, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 8 residents per square mile, La Paz Valley is less crowded than 97.6% of all U.S. neighborhoods.
 One of the notable things about La Paz Valley is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Also of note, the La Paz Valley neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 86.5% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.